The Leadership Core of the Norman Army

 The Nobility's Role in Securing the Aftermath

 Victory at Hastings did not end the conquest.
-The Normans still had to subdue the rest of England, crush revolts, and establish control.
-The nobility played a central role in this process as well.
+The Normans still had to subdue the rest of England, crush revolts, and establish control over a hostile population.
+The nobility played a central role in this process as well, acting as military commanders, administrators, and settlers across the conquered kingdom.

 Consolidation and Castle Building